-In partnership with PBS, ITVS and the Dolores Huerta Foundation, Blueshift is deeply honored to develop a community screening guide and classroom lessons for the film about this civil rights giant in time for the March, 2018 broadcast on the PBS series Indie Lens and national community engagement screening with Indie Pop up.
-Click here for more information.
+In partnership with PBS, ITVS and the Dolores Huerta Foundation, Blueshift developed a community screening guide in English and in Spanish and classroom lessons for the film about this civil rights giant in advance of the 2018 broadcast on the PBS series Indie Lens and national community engagement screening with Indie Pop up.

 Dolores Huerta is among the most important, yet least known, activists in American history.
 An equal partner in co-founding the first farm workers unions with Cesar Chavez, her enormous contributions have gone largely unrecognized.
 Dolores tirelessly led the fight for racial and labor justice alongside Chavez, becoming one of the most defiant feminists of the twentieth century, and she continues the fight to this day, at 87.
 With intimate and unprecedented access to this intensely private mother to eleven, the film reveals the raw, personal stakes involved in committing one's life to social change.
 Directed by Peter Bratt.